 |OS support:||Amazon Fire TV, Android, ChromeOS, FireOS, iOS, Linux, macOS, Windows|

-The client interface opens to reveal a simple location map with a connect button.
+StrongVPN’s Mac client interface opens to reveal a simple location map with a connect button.
 The optimal server for your location is chosen by default; however, you can also manually choose from the list of locations.
 Although the VPN server locations are somewhat limited, there is enough to meet the needs of most customers.

-The provider utilizes powerful 256-bit encryption and also operates a strict no-logs policy so that none of your VPN connection details or activity will be tracked, stored, or sold to third parties.
-Even if the government requests server data, there will be no personal information stored to connect individuals to their internet activity.
+StrongVPN utilizes powerful 256-bit encryption and also operates a strict no-logs policy.
+This ensures that none of your VPN connection details or activity will be tracked, stored, or sold to third parties.
+Even if the government requests server data, there will be no personal information stored on the servers, meaning you won’t be connected to any VPN activity.
 The only information that StrongVPN stores is the information you use when you set up your account, such as your payment details and email address.

 |Simultaneous connections / Users:||5|